Error: 'weather.csv' does not exist in current working directory ('/home/steffi/Projects/Workshops/workshop-dealing-with-data').

 Load some of your own tricky data OR

-Try to load the second sheet of water_cleaned.xlsx
+Try to load the second sheet of water_cleaned.xlsx and rename the columns in the same step

-(see ?read_excel
+(see ?read_excel)

 # A tibble: 344 × 8